huggingface/blog/sdxl_lora_advanced_script.md

 little compute and resources.
 Check out some of the awesome SDXL LoRAs [here](https://huggingface.co/spaces/multimodalart/LoraTheExplorer).
-In this blog, we'll review some of the popular practices and techniques to make your LoRA finetunes go brrr, and show how you can use them now with diffusers!
+In this blog, we'll review some of the popular practices and techniques to make your LoRA finetunes go brrr, and show how you can run or train yours now with diffusers!

 Recap: LoRA (Low-Rank Adaptation) is a fine-tuning technique for Stable Diffusion models that makes slight adjustments to the crucial cross-attention layers where images and prompts intersect.
 It achieves quality on par with